Internship in Clinical Psychology

 General Training Model

-Each of the three Child Track interns will spend 2 days per week for the training year at the Metropolitan Children and Youth Services Clinic, a community-based mental health clinic.
+Child Track interns will rotate during the training year at the Metropolitan Children and Youth Services Clinic, a community-based mental health clinic.
 This rotation provides a broad range of experiences, described under “Clinical Experiences and Training Opportunities,” below.

 Depending upon the intern’s area of concentration, an additional training focus is provided.
 The Pediatric Psychology Service rotation at Tulane Children's Hospital allows the intern to conduct assessments and interventions with medically ill children and their families.
 Numerous other training experiences are provided on this rotation, described under “Clinical Experiences and Training Opportunities,” below.
 One Child Track intern will be selected in this area of concentration.